wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-guestos-retirement-policy.md

 A gradual retirement process will begin 6 months into the transition period.
 During this time:

 1. Microsoft will notify customers of the retirement.
-2. The newer version of the Azure SDK <!-- deleted by customization won’t --><!-- keep by customization: begin --> won�t <!-- keep by customization: end --> support the retired Guest OS family.
+2. The newer version of the Azure SDK won鈥檛 support the retired Guest OS family.
 3. New deployments and redeployments of Cloud Services will not be allowed on the retired family

 Microsoft will continue to introduce new Guest OS version incorporating the latest MSRC updates until the last day of the transition period, known as the "expiration date".
 At that time, the any Cloud Services still running will be unsupported under the Azure SLA.
 Microsoft has the discretion to force upgrade, delete or stop those services after that date.